karthikhosur/italtoken/whitepaper.md

 1. **Safety**: The protocol ensures that contradictory statements are never confirmed.
 This means that once consensus is reached on a transaction, it cannot be reversed or contradicted, preventing double-spending and maintaining ledger integrity.

 2. **Liveness**: Under conditions where interconnected quorum slices exist and sufficient nodes are functioning correctly, the system will eventually confirm transactions.
-This ensures that the ITAL token platform can continue processing activity rewards even during partial network disruptions.
+This ensures that the CVmine platform can continue processing ITAL token activity rewards even during partial network disruptions.

 #### 4.2.3 Technical Implementation in the ITAL Ecosystem

-For the ITAL token ecosystem, we implement SCP with the following technical considerations:
+For the ITAL token ecosystem on CVmine, SCP is implemented with the following technical considerations:

-- **Validator Node Configuration**: Our initial network includes strategic validator nodes operated by the platform and trusted partners, with configurations that ensure robust quorum intersection
+- **Validator Node Configuration**: Our initial network includes strategic validator nodes operated by CVmine and trusted partners, with configurations that ensure robust quorum intersection
 - **Quorum Slice Configuration**: Each validator is configured with quorum slices that prioritize high-availability nodes with strong security practices
-- **Tiered Trust Structure**: We implement a hierarchical approach to quorum slice configuration that balances decentralization with operational reliability
+- **Tiered Trust Structure**: CVmine implements a hierarchical approach to quorum slice configuration that balances decentralization with operational reliability
 - **Monitoring Systems**: Continuous monitoring of quorum health and network connectivity ensures early detection of potential consensus issues

 #### 4.2.3.1 Validator Incentives

-To ensure robust, decentralized network operation, the ITAL ecosystem implements a multi-faceted validator incentive structure:
+To ensure robust, decentralized network operation, the CVmine platform implements a multi-faceted validator incentive structure for ITAL tokens:

 - **Transaction Fee Sharing**: Validators receive a portion of the minimal Stellar transaction fees for processing ITAL token operations
 - **Participation Rewards**: A dedicated allocation of 0.5% of total ITAL supply is reserved for validator rewards distributed monthly